 Capitalizing on the popularity of his viral PSH! and Look At This Car!! videos, Ed Bassmaster was able to launch exclusive shirts and hoodies for each of his top videos that his fans couldn’t resist from purchasing.

 Takeaway: If one of your videos is going viral or being turned into a meme, then you’re in a perfect position to launch some exclusive merch.
 The more relevant the video is, the more likely the merch will be successful.

 Jess and Mclane

-Takeaway: Sometimes The most powerful designs can also be the most simple.
-Your merch doesn’t always have to include complex designs with a lot of colors.
+Takeaway: Your merch doesn’t always have to include complex designs with a lot of colors.
 Try using one or two colors at most and feature a simple graphic or drawing.
 Plus, minimalist t-shirts a very popular right now.

 Designing merch that speaks to your subscribers, but also pushes your online brand forward, isn’t always easy.
 YouTuber and travel vlogger Nicole Eddy wanted to design her merch to remind her loyal following of travel and surfer enthusiasts of all the good times that summer brings each year and highlights her brand at the same time.